 Figure 2: Chart showing the breakdown of toxicity evaluation of chemical compounds.
 Toxicity screening of chemical compounds requires 8 days and can be broken down into five steps.
 (Day 1) Consists of setting up of zebrafish mating pairs in tanks.
 (Day 2) Involves collecting embryos from the mating tanks into Petri dishes followed by keeping them at a 28.5 °C incubator for overnight.
 (Day 3) Examination of embryos using a stereomicroscope and cleaning the embryos.
 Distribution of the embryos into 24-well plates and adding the dilutions of the test compounds.
 (Day 4-8) Phenotypic analyses of larvae for developmental defects.
 Swim pattern study and LC50 determination was performed on the last day of exposure to compounds.

 Figure 3: Schematic presentation of experiments involved in toxicity evaluation.
 The toxicity evaluation consists of preparing tabulated chart containing information about chemical compounds, dilutions of the compounds and parameters to be assessed.
-Making the dilution of stock solutions to the desired concentrations in 15 mL centrifuge tubes (the dilution from one tube to be added to each row of the 24-well plate.
+Making the dilution of stock solutions to the desired concentrations in 15 mL centrifuge tubes (the dilution from one tube to be added to each row of the 24-well plate).
 A 24-well plate marked with a water proof marker with the name of the test compound, concentration in each row, and date of exposure.
 Examination and imaging of embryos by transferring the larvae onto a small Petri dish containing 3% high molecular weight methyl cellulose.

 Figure 4: Example of phenotypic analysis of the larvae in the control and test compound treated groups.
 (A) Phenotypic analyses of the control group larvae not treated with any compound showed no phenotypic defect under a microscope.
 (B) Larvae treated with 500 μM CA inhibitor (known inhibitor of carbonic anhydrase IX showed no observable phenotypic defects.
 (C, D) The developing larvae treated with β-CA inhibitor with concentrations of 250 μΜ and 125 μM respectively.
 The compounds induced phenotypic defects such as curved body, pericardial edema, and unutilized yolk sac (arrows and arrow heads).
 Panels A and B has been modified from Aspatwar et al16.
 The panels C, D and E show previously unpublished images, which were obtained using a different microscope.

 Figure 5: Determination of lethal concentration 50 (LC50) using 1-5 dpf zebrafish larvae.
 Toxicity assessment using zebrafish embryos allows researchers to determine the minimum lethal concentration of the chemical compound at the end of the experiment.
 The LC50 concentration of the compound (a known CA IX inhibitor) was 3.5 mM.
-The high LC50 allows further characterization of the compound.
+The high LC50 concentration allows further characterization of the compound.
 This figure has been modified from Aspatwar et al16.

 Figure 6: An example of swim pattern analysis in both untreated (A) and inhibitor treated (B) groups of larvae.
-The zebrafish larvae treated with 300 μM test inhibitor compound (a known inhibitor of human carbonic anhydrase IX) showed an abnormal (ataxic) movement pattern, suggesting that the compound induces neurotoxicity in the developing embryos.
+The zebrafish larvae treated with 300 μM test inhibitor compound (a known inhibitor of human carbonic anhydrase IX) showed an abnormal (ataxic) movement pattern (arrow heads), suggesting that the compound induces neurotoxicity in the developing embryos.
 The arrows point to the normal curvature of the tail during swimming.
 This figure has been modified from Aspatwar et al16.